igsxf22/python_unreal_relay/README.md

 ![Project screenshot](media/asset_in_level.jpg)

-> If you're not seeing data - make sure you remembered to place this in the level
+> If you're not seeing data - make sure you remembered to place actor in the new level